Skip to main content

 Join a grid by doing it.

-Phase 0 is the catalog and the box.
-Phase 1 is the delivery and storage grid.
-Phase 2 is consumer-owned compute.
-The waitlist is the on-ramp for all three.
+The catalog and the box come first.
+Phase 1 adds the delivery grid, Phase 2 the storage layer, and Phases 3 and 4 the long-dated bet on consumer-owned compute.
+The waitlist is the on-ramp for all of it.